naman-dixit00/naman-dixit00/README.md

 * Computational frameworks for **neural representation and cognition**
 * Machine learning approaches to **brain-inspired architectures**
 * Exploring synergies between **biological intelligence and artificial systems**
+* Initiating **cross-disciplinary research bridges** (linking neuroscience, philosophy of mind, and advanced AI).

 ---

-Signature Initiatives
+## Signature Initiatives

-Neuro-AI Modeling Lab (Independent): A personal initiative to prototype open-source frameworks for computational models of cognition.
+* **Neuro-AI Modeling Lab (Independent)**: A personal initiative to prototype open-source frameworks for computational models of cognition.
-Global Research Collaborations: Actively seeking collaboration with labs and researchers at the frontier of neuroscience + AI.
+* **Global Research Collaborations**: Actively seeking collaboration with labs and researchers at the frontier of **neuroscience + AI**.
-Scholarly Outreach: Working towards preprints, workshops, and knowledge-sharing platforms to democratize computational neuroscience research.
+* **Scholarly Outreach**: Working towards preprints, workshops, and knowledge-sharing platforms to democratize computational neuroscience research.

 ---